Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Introduction

-A number of works were proposed to model heteroscedastic uncertainty in imaging problems \cite{kendall_what_2017,seitzer_pitfalls_2022} but we argue that directly applying such frameworks to image registration will result in significant performance decline.
-This is due to that the heteroscedastic uncertainty estimation shares a distinct objective from image registration, and thus two modules cannot be optimized jointly.

-To mitigate this, we propose a probabilistic heteroscedastic noise modeling framework for unsupervised image registration that adaptively learns the uncertainty characterized by noise to improve registration performance.
-Our proposed framework contains two modules: 1) a displacement estimator that predicts displacement within each image pair and 2) a variance estimator that models heteroscedastic noise (uncertainty) inside each image pair.
-To optimize our framework properly, we introduce a collaborative learning strategy that alternatingly optimizes a displacement estimator and variance estimator with separate objectives, avoiding the joint optimization issue mentioned above.
-We also propose an adaptive weighting strategy based on a relative $\gamma$-exponentiated signal-to-noise ratio using predictive heteroscedastic variance $\hat{\sigma}_I^2$ from the variance estimator to guide the displacement estimator to learn more accurate displacements. $\gamma$ reflects the confidence level of the current variance estimation.
-In order to validate the effectiveness of our proposed framework, we tested on three different cardiac datasets including 1) ACDC (public 2D MRI) \cite{bernard_deep_2018}, 2) CAMUS (public 2D ultrasound) \cite{leclerc_deep_2019}, and 3) a private 3D echocardiography dataset (results shown in supplementary).
-To show the versatility of our proposed method, we implement our proposed framework on two representative registration architectures including 1) Voxelmorph \cite{balakrishnan_voxelmorph_2019} and 2) Transmorph (\cite{chen_transmorph_2022}).
-Our proposed framework can be operated in a plug-and-play manner to consistently improve registration performance in training while providing sensible heteroscedastic uncertainty measures to reflect spatially varying noise within each image pair.
-We also conducted paired t-tests to show that our improvements are statistically significant.
+To mitigate this, we propose a probabilistic heteroscedastic noise modeling framework for unsupervised image registration (\Cref{fig:main_method}, right).
+Our method involves two modules: (1) a standard displacement estimator and (2) a variance estimator that predicts the input-specific heteroscedastic noise for each image pair.
+For proper utilization of the predicted noise, we introduce a novel adaptive weighting strategy based on the relative $\gamma$-exponentiated signal-to-noise ratio (SNR).
+This enables the successful convergence of our collaborative training strategy, where the two estimators improve upon each other via information exchange and loss calibration.
+We validated the effectiveness and versatility of our proposed framework with extensive experiments using two representative neural network architectures and three cardiac datasets.
+Our proposed framework can be operated in a plug-and-play manner, and provides sensible heteroscedastic uncertainty measures to reflect spatially varying noise.
+This work may help provide a new perspective in data-driven input noise modeling for deep learning-based unsupervised registration.